aerilon/bpistats/README.md

 ## Tested environment

- - OS X (with latest Xcode)
+ - OS X (with latest Xcode): fully supported
- - Fedora 27
+ - Fedora 27: fully supported
- - Ubuntu 17.10
+ - Ubuntu 17.10: fully supported
+ - Visual Studio: build, but requires a few manual changes (see msvc branch)

 If your build environment is not listed in the above or experience any difficulty, a complete docker image is available in the `build_env` root directory.